 Five simple principles for better breathing

 I decided to learn more about what constitutes good breathing habits in our daily life.
-The result of over five years of studying available literature and several hundred scientific researches reports on breathing as well as experimenting with my own body, is the book The Power of Your Breath.
+The result of over five years of studying available literature and several hundred scientific researches reports on breathing as well as experimenting with my own body, is the book Conscious Breathing.
 It contains more than 120 scientific references and is based on five simple principles for better breathing in your everyday life, away from the yoga mat:

 Good breathing starts in the nose where the inhaled air is humidified, warmed and cleansed of bacteria and other particles in the air before reaching the airways and lungs.
 On the exhale the nose is rewarmed and remoistened and the particles that get trapped on the inhale are blown out on the exhale.